stardot/beebem-windows/README.txt

 You will usually get best performance (and best looking screen) by enabling the following options on the View menu:

-* DirectDraw ON
-* Buffer in Video RAM ON
+* Select the DirectX9 renderer
+* Switch on DirectX Smoothing

 You may also find that the best fps rate is achieved in full screen mode by
 selecting:

-* 32-bit DirectDraw ON
 * Full screen ON

-Choosing a high resolution DirectDraw Full Screen Mode will improve the look of the screen.
+Choosing a high resolution DirectX Full Screen Mode will improve the look of the screen.

+[See the Troubleshooting section for notes on menu use in full screen mode.]

 If you have a fast PC you can also improve the sound quality by selecting the 44.1kHz sample rate on the Sound menu.